 It is considered part of the intangible cultural heritage of the province of Corrientes and of Argentina.
 In addition, it is well-known in south and central Brazil, especially in the states of Rio Grande do Sul and Mato Grosso do Sul, where national law established September 19 as the Day of Chamamé.

-- There are two varieties of Chamamé today: Chamamé Orillero has influences of tango and Chamamé Ganci or sad Chamamé is a modality of Chamamé characterized by its tone, also called Chamamé Canción.
+There are two styles of Chamamé today: Chamamé Orillero has influences of tango and Chamamé Ganci or sad Chamamé is a modality of Chamamé characterized by its tone, also called Chamamé Canción.

 Chamamé, a symbol of Littoral culture